 Determination:

 (a) ERCOT has determined that DC Ties cannot be economically dispatched using the existing DC Tie scheduling interface and that developing the appropriate systems to enable economic dispatch between ERCOT and one or more other systems would be prohibitively complicated and expensive.
-Additionally, ERCOT has not identified any Congestion Management Plan (CMP) or Remedial Action Scheme (RAS) that would enable the greater use of one or more DC Ties without introducing other reliability concerns.
-However, ERCOT’s consideration of any CMP or RAS is fact-specific, and ERCOT will evaluate any properly proposed CMP or RAS at the appropriate time;
+ERCOT’s consideration of any Constraint Management Plan (CMP) or Remedial Action Scheme (RAS) is fact-specific, and ERCOT will evaluate CMP or RAS developed by ERCOT or properly proposed by other entities at the appropriate time.
+Based on information currently available to ERCOT, ERCOT expects that it would have reliability concerns with a CMP or RAS solution to address potential congestion impacted by the Southern Cross DC Tie due to its size;

 (b) ERCOT has not identified any required revisions to ERCOT Protocols or Guides as a result of this Directive.